UKRA-tech/website/content/publication/safety-code/index.md

 url_source: '#'
 url_video: '#'
 ---

-The United Kingdom Rocketry Association (UKRA) is a body of volunteers working to improve Rocketry for all in the UK.
-UKRA represents the rocketry community at a national level, striving to improve working relationships with the ​CAA​, ​HSE ​and local police forces.

 The Safety Code document is updated from time to time and published by the Council of UKRA.
 The document sets out the minimum expected standards for a safe environment when executing amateur rocket flights.
 The Range Safety Officer (RSO) always has the final authority for the interpretation of this code.
 The latest version of the Safety Code may be found at the [UKRA website](​www.ukra.org.uk)